 The Competition allows students to deepen their knowledge with a practical project.
 This human experience develops their interpersonal and professional skills.
 It encourages innovation and creates relationships between students and the industry.

-The Canadian National Steel Bridge Competition 4th edition will be hosted by Polytechnique Montréal in Montreal, Quebec from May 15 – 18th, 2019.
+The Canadian National Steel Bridge Competition 2020 will be hosted by Western University in London, Ontario from May 14-17, 2020.

 - FUN 80% 80%

 2020 COMPETITION INFORMATION

 |Friday, May 15th||Morning||Bridge Display||Thompson Arena|

 |Sunday, May 17th||Morning||Free Time||—|

 |Evening||Banquet||Double Tree Hilton|

 Director, Engineering Services